The Crucible Act I Summary

 - Rev. Hale enters.

-- The narrator tells us that Mr. Hale is almost forty.
+- The narrator tells us that Rev. Hale is almost forty.
 He is a “specialist” in witchcraft.
 He sees himself as educated, superior to the common folk, and highly knowledgeable in the ways of the Devil.
-He was certain there were people in Salem worshiping the Devil – probably Tituba, and the children who played sorcery games with her.
+He was certain there were people in Salem worshiping the Devil—probably Tituba and the children who played sorcery games with her.

-- Coming into the room, Mr. Hale is carrying half-a-dozen heavy books.
+- Coming into the room, Hale is carrying half a dozen heavy books.
 Parris takes them off his hands and remarks how heavy they are.
 Hale says they are “weighted with authority.”
 Hale acknowledges Rebecca and says everybody knows about her good deeds as far as Beverly, his town.
 Parris introduces the Putnams, who let Hale know that their child is sick, too.
 Hale asks Giles and Proctor if their children are also afflicted, and they say no. Proctor says he’s going to leave, but Giles has a question he wants to ask Hale.
-Proctor leaves, telling Hale he’s heard he’s a sensible man, and he hopes that Hale brings some sense back to Salem.
+Proctor leaves, telling Hale he’s heard he’s a sensible man and he hopes that Hale brings some sense back to Salem.

 - Parris asks him to look at Betty, and lets him know that she tries to fly.
 Then Putnam chimes in that she can’t bear to hear the Lord’s name, a sure sign of witchcraft.

 - Hale tells them not to be hasty.
 They proceed to recount the story of how Parris found the girls dancing in the forest secretly with Tituba, who knows the science of conjuring spirits.